Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): Performance Evaluation

-To perform the causal inference analysis, we construct a Bayesian Network Model (BNM) which describes the causal relationships amongst the system parameters of interest.
-From 3GPP TS 38.214 technical specifications~\cite{std3gpp38214}, we know that the Channel Quality Indicator (CQI) and the uplink (UL) and the downlink (DL) Modulation and Coding Scheme (MCS) indices are the parameters that are directly or indirectly impacted by the presence of a jamming signal.
-The inter-dependence of these parameters can be represented in the BNM shown in Fig.~\ref{fig:bnm_2p1GHz_m13dBm}, which has been constructed with the Netica software tool.
+To perform the causal inference analysis, we construct a Bayesian Network Model (BNM) using historical ground truth (short or long-term depending on the expected timescales of change in joint input features-labels distribution) which describes the causal relationships among the system parameters of interest.
+From 3GPP technical specifications (TS) 38.214 ~\cite{std3gpp38214}, we know that the Channel Quality Indicator (CQI) and the uplink (UL) and the downlink (DL) Modulation and Coding Scheme (MCS) indices are the parameters that are directly or indirectly impacted by the presence of a jamming signal.
+The inter-dependence of these parameters can be represented in the BNM shown in Fig.~\ref{fig:bnm_2p1GHz_m13dBm}, which has been implemented in the Netica software tool and reflects the topology of Fig.~\ref{fig:causal}, with each node implementing a Conditional Probability Table (CPT).
+The statistical distributions of the data used to construct the CPT at each node in Fig.~\ref{fig:bnm_2p1GHz_m13dBm} is based on the data collected in our experiments.
+The notation `RangeAtoB' in the BNM diagrams of Fig.~\ref{fig:bnm_2p1GHz_m13dBm}, Fig.~\ref{fig:bnm_2p1GHz_m5dBm_lstm_fn} and Fig.~\ref{fig:bnm_2p1GHz_m5dBm_lstm_fp} represents all observed values $\{h\}$ of that KPI (node in the BNM) that satisfy $A \leq h < B$.
 Note here that the presence of jamming has a direct effect on the PUSCH SNR as well as the CQI, while the latter two parameters indirectly impact the DL MCS and UL MCS distributions.